 One year, no credits.
 Prerequisite: Concurrent enrollment in one of the concert bands: Symphonic Band, Wind Ensemble, or Wind Symphony, or consent of the instructor based on instrumentation needs of the ensemble.
 Students enrolled in music performance classes will be given priority when receiving consent from the instructor.
-The Jazz Band and Jazz Combo meet for rehearsals before the school day.
+The Jazz Band meets for rehearsals before the school day.
+The Jazz Combo meets for rehearsals after school.
 This enrichment ensemble focuses on the instruction of all aspects of the jazz genre.
 There are required evening and weekend performances for concerts, contests, festivals, and community presentations